A 10-year-old girl said something that has had me thinking about passion ever since.

 Obedience to His will defines us.
 Our constant prayer–before every act, in every service to Him, every meeting at the church, everything!–must be, “What will you have me to do?”

 —Anything that does not yield to Jesus’ rule in my life has to go.

 My pastor told our congregation recently that the ministry of the Holy Spirit in our lives is like a sculptor at work on a statue.
 At first, he cuts away huge chunks of rock that are in his way.
 As the work progresses, the parts he removes and discards become smaller and less obvious.
 Eventually, he uses sand-paper and polishing cloths to take care of the rough places only He sees.

 “Search me and know my heart,” David prayed.
 “Try me and know my anxious thoughts.
 See if there be any wicked way in me and lead me in the way everlasting” (Psalm 139:23-24).

 —My life of devotion to Jesus is not a staid, settled thing that would bore a librarian and drive a teenager to revolt, but in many ways a crazy love affair that drives me to do more and become far more than I ever imagined.

 The Lord we serve is notoriously unpredictable (Psalm 115:3).
 His ways are light-years beyond ours (Isaiah 55).
 His will for us is literally out of this world.

-He is the God of the farthest galaxies and, at the same time, the Lord of newborn Mamie Madison, the latest blessing from our Lord to grandparents Mary and Larry Glass.
+He is the God of the farthest galaxies and, at the same time, Lord of the tiniest newborn baby.

 Who would not be in love with such a One?